SKrushna/NodeJS/README.md

 # NodeJS for beginners

 This repo will help you to learn the basics of NodeJS by understanding the programs given here.
-This will cover all the chapter's exercise of the Hands-on Node.JS textbook by Pedro Teixeria along with additional problems from other resources like javatpoint, GeeksforGeeks and youtube videos of Nodejs.
+This will cover all the chapter's exercise of the **Hands-on Node.JS** textbook by **Pedro Teixeria** and **The Node Beginner Book** by **Manuel Kiessling**

+## The Node Beginner Book by Manuel Kiessling

+### How to run all the javascript files in each chapters?

+Just write the below command in your terminal:\

+--> $ npm start

+Now test it on the localhost: http://localhost:8888

+## Hands-on-nodejs

-## How to run all the javascript files in each chapters?
+### How to run all the javascript files in each chapters?

-For chapter 1: \
+For chapter 1:
 Follow the below Steps!

 1) To run FetchingFileFromPath.js, write command in the terminal: